 Traction therapy has been used for many years to treat a wide variety of musculoskeletal conditions.
-The methods to apply traction can vary significantly depending on the goals of treatment and the type of joints involved.
-Traction therapy is often applied for short periods of time manually by hand or more longer periods of time using mechanical or computerized equipment.
+The methods to apply traction can vary significantly depending on the goals of treatment and the type of joints involved, hydrolyzed collagen therapy is often applied for short periods of time manually by hand or more longer periods of time using mechanical or computerized equipment.
 Spinal decompression therapy uses traction to slightly separate spinal joints to relieve back or spinal nerve pain.
 In our office, one treatment option is using computerized spinal decompression therapy to treat low back or lumbar disc conditions that can cause significant back pain or leg symptoms, such as sciatica.

 Spinal decompression therapy opens up the spinal joints to alleviate pressure on the discs, nerves, and vertebral joints.
 This can have the effect of helping to restore normal circulation to joints and discs and assist in reducing inflammation.
 In our office we can use spinal decompression therapy to help treat moderate to severe low back pain and leg symptoms often originating from pinched nerves from disc bulges or herniations in the lumbar spine.
 Please see our article regarding disc herniations from a previous post.
 We can also sometimes use decompression to help with spinal degenerative disc or joint disease that can cause arthritic-type low back pain.